linkerd/website/linkerd.io/content/2.10/features/automatic-mtls.md

 authority (CA) called `identity`.
 This CA issues TLS certificates to each Linkerd data plane proxy.
 Each certificate is bound to the [Kubernetes ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) identity of the containing pod.
-These TLS certificates expired after 24 hours and are automatically rotated.
+These TLS certificates expire after 24 hours and are automatically rotated.
 The proxies use these certificates to encrypt and authenticate TCP traffic to other proxies.